labtrac/test-documentation/documentation/system-settings.md

 >**Remember**
 >
 >The value exported to an external accounts package will be the gross value.
+Discount will not be included.
 {: .alert.alert-info}

 <a name="Analysis"></a>